SashaPatsel/coding-drills/ruby/01-basic-syntax/README.md

 }
 ```

-We can access the values in dictionaries like so:
+We can access the values in hashes like so:

 ```ruby